mhatzl/mantra/README.md

 *mantra* is a tool for easier tracing between requirements, implementation, and tests.

+Checkout the [requirements](https://github.com/mhatzl/mantra/wiki/5-Requirements) section in the [mantra's wiki](https://github.com/mhatzl/mantra/wiki) to see how requirements tracing with *mantra* looks.

 ## Core Concepts

 To use *mantra*, a system/project must document requirements in a way that allows automatic edits at a textual level.